Gata Only: Global

-Álvarez (pictured) earned his first top 10 single on the Billboard Global 200 chart.
+FloyyMenor (left, pictured in 2024) and Cris MJ (right, pictured in 2022) earned their first top 10 single on the Billboard Global 200 chart.

 "Gata Only" debuted at number 149 on the Billboard Global 200 on the issue dated 24 February 2024.
-In its ninth week, the song would reach the sixth position on the chart, which became both singers' first top 10 single, later peaking at number four.
-It also appeared at number 174 on the Billboard Global Excl.
-US chart a week earlier.
+In its ninth week, the song would reach the sixth position on the chart, which became both singers' first top 10 single. later peaking at number four.
+On the Billboard Global Excl.
+US, "Gata Only" also appeared at number 174 on the issue dated 17 February 2024.
 It would reach its peak on the chart at number three in its 12th week, before descending and remaining at number four on the issues dated 11 May and 18 May 2024.
-It would descend to number five in its 15th week on the chart.
+It would descend to number five in its 15th and 16th week on the chart, before ascending back to number three in its 17th week.

 On Luminate's 2024 mid-year music report, "Gata Only" was ranked as the fifth most-streamed song globally by overall on-demand audio streaming volume, achieving 982 million on-demand subscription streams between January 1 and July 1, 2024, across music platforms.
 Additionally, it is the only Latin song that appeared within the list's top 10.
 In September, Billboard announced "Gata Only" as the 10th most consumed song globally during the summer of 2024, across sales and on-demand streaming figures.
-The song ranked high despite being released early in February, and Billboard's harsh filtering of free streams which benefits western artists, all showing testament to its longevity and global reach.
 The song was also crowned the number one song of the summer globally on the social media platform TikTok, accumulating over 15 million videos within the period.
 The platform named it "the biggest Latin track in the world this year" due to its groundbreaking success and viral impact across every corner of the globe.

-On December 2, Spotify Wrapped announced Gata Only as the fourth most streamed song of 2024, trailing only behind Billie Eillish’s "Birds of a Feather", Benson Boone’s "Beautiful Things", and Sabrina Carpenter’s "Espresso".
-Gata Only was the only latin song in the top 10, amassing over 1.3 billion streams by December.
-It ranked high in countless regional year-end charts such as Switzerland (2), France (5), Spain (6), Italy (7), Portugal (8), Germany (11), Belgium (11), Algeria (4), and more.